Walled Garden Advertising: 4 Ways Publishers are Building Their Own

 • Identity resolution vendors

-• Better support: Ad tech companies, which are mainly oriented towards growth and retention, tend to provide direct access to help and tech support, assigning committed account managers to most clients.
-It’s difficult to get instant one-on-one support from GAFA unless you’re a prioritized client.
+• Better support: Ad tech companies, mainly oriented towards growth and retention, tend to provide direct access to help and tech support, assigning committed account managers to most clients.
+Getting instant one-on-one support from GAFA is difficult unless you’re a prioritized client.

-• Customization: You can easily work with independent ad technology vendors to develop custom solutions, or you can build your own using their open application programming interfaces (APIs).
-You get the same solution with walled gardens with the minimal scope of customization regardless of size.
+• Customization: You can easily work with independent ad technology vendors to develop custom solutions or build your own using their open application programming interfaces (APIs).
+With walled gardens, you get the same solution with minimal scope of customization, regardless of size.

-• Data Ownership: For header bidding, most independent ad tech vendors allow their clients to upload their own data sets for targeting, and in most cases, publishers have access to log-level data.
-On the other hand, walled gardens are more restrictive in terms of the data that can be ingested into their platforms or gleaned from them.
+• Data Ownership: For header bidding, most independent ad tech vendors allow their clients to upload their own data sets for targeting, and publishers usually have access to log-level data.
+On the other hand, walled gardens are more restrictive in terms of the data that can be ingested into or gleaned from them.

-• Transparency: With independent AdTech companies, you get access to reporting data, metrics, and attribution more freely than walled gardens which pose as black boxes.
+• Transparency: With independent AdTech companies, you can access reporting data, metrics, and attribution more freely than walled gardens, which pose as black boxes.
 Independent ad tech companies provide access to measurement, attribution, and reporting data more freely than walled gardens, which tend to operate as black boxes.
-Furthermore, they often allow 3rd-party companies to verify, measure and integrate ad campaigns and revenue performance on a regular basis.
+Furthermore, they often allow 3rd-party companies to regularly verify, measure, and integrate ad campaigns and revenue performance.

 How do walled gardens impact publishers?

-Publishers are in a solid position to develop their own walled gardens versions since they have all the data and user logs stacked up.
+Publishers are in a solid position to develop their walled garden versions since they have stacked up all the data and user logs.
 (User data is collected each time a visitor logs on to view your blog)

 Increasingly scarce consumer data could result in price increases as well.

-Google and Facebook have an abundance of data about consumer purchases, but they are unable to provide value in the form of rich content like publishers do.
+Google and Facebook have abundant data about consumer purchases, but they cannot provide value in the form of rich content like publishers.

-This means that these platforms are unable to collect user metrics about how people engage with content.
+This means these platforms cannot collect user metrics about how people engage with content.

 Media agencies also see this as a gold mine in tapping into the publisher-backed walled gardens.

-The media agencies see their companies serving as navigators in this complicated ecosystem as investments are a must to facilitate the optimization of data distributed among the many walled gardens.
-Small and medium walled gardens are included in these cases too.
+The media agencies see their companies as navigators in this complicated ecosystem, and investments are necessary to optimize data distributed among the many walled gardens—small and medium-walled gardens are included in these cases, too.

-This is the main reason why PubGuru header bidding has been gaining widespread adoption, which also serves as a solid illustration of how walled gardens impact publishers.
+This is the main reason why our header bidding solutions have been gaining widespread adoption, which also serves as a solid illustration of how walled gardens impact publishers.

-As a result, AdX had the ability to review all competing bids before an impression was served and then outbid them.
+As a result, AdX could review all competing bids before an impression was served and then outbid them.
 Meanwhile, the less popular exchanges didn’t get the opportunity to do the same.

-Through header bidding, all exchanges could simultaneously bid on every single impression, resulting in a higher yield for publishers.
+All exchanges could bid on every impression simultaneously through header bidding, resulting in a higher yield for publishers.

 After header bidding was already mainstream, Google revoked AdX’s “last-look” advantage.

-Publishers with large first-party datasets often create their own walled gardens, offering certain users ad-supported content while other users can subscribe.
+Publishers with large first-party datasets often create their walled gardens, offering certain users ad-supported content while others can subscribe.

-A publisher’s best defense against walled gardens is to build a better understanding of their own audience, work with demand-agnostic ad tech partners, and package their ad inventory or ad space in ways that advertisers find appealing.
+A publisher’s best defense against walled gardens is to better understand their audience, work with demand-agnostic ad tech partners, and package their ad inventory or ad space in ways that advertisers find appealing.

 Wrap Up

 So, what is our ultimate advice for publishers?
-Pick an open, well-integrated platform, which allows seamless access to leading 3rd party solutions.
+Pick an open, well-integrated platform that allows seamless access to leading ad networks.

-With MonetizeMore, commitment to openness stretches beyond our products.
-We dedicate significant time and resources to ensure that integration partners are accessible through us.
+With MonetizeMore, our commitment to openness stretches beyond our products.
+We dedicate significant time and resources to ensuring that integration partners can access us.

 Open up and showcase your ad inventory!